penguinpia03/InsightForge-AI-BI-Capstone/README.md

 Deployment as a production-ready web application

 ## Deployment Note

-The project includes a Streamlit interface in `app.py` for interactive exploration.
+The project includes a Streamlit interface (`app.py`) that enables interactive querying of both structured and unstructured data.

-In the course lab environment, notebook execution and Streamlit execution may use different runtime configurations for API access.
-The notebook version runs fully and demonstrates the complete RAG workflow, while the Streamlit file is included as the UI implementation component of the project.
+The application runs successfully in the course lab environment.
+When running locally, a valid OpenAI API configuration may be required.

  ## Author
  Pia Gupta